davidjeddy/isitisekai/README.md

 ## Requirements

-- POSIX terminal
+- POSIX terminal and a shell
-- git
+- Git
 - AWS API credentials (~/.aws/config)
+- A terraform backend
+  - The default Terraform Cloud is configured via ./terraform/terragrunt.hcl

 ## How to